nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **For Email and Telegram:**

-**Copying email:** Clicking the email will trigger the local Mail application to create a new email to the aforementioned address. </br>
+**Copying email:** Clicking the email will trigger the local Mail application to create a new email to the aforementioned address. <br>
 **Copying a telegram handle:** Clicking the telegram handle will open the Telegram link to contact the person at the aforementioned handle name.